 - Federal property1

 Las Vegas has legalized public pot consumption in social use venues.
-But the governor delayed this legalization until 2022.
-However, people can currently consume pot legally in the Paiute cannabis lounge.2
+Currently, the only public place you can consume pot legally in the Vegas Tasting Room.2

 Note that some hotels sell themselves as “cannabis friendly.”
-But call ahead of time to make sure they permit marijuana on-site.
-And know that even if the hotel allows cannabis use, hotel patrons still run the risk of citation or arrest by police.
+Though call ahead of time to make sure they permit marijuana on-site.
+Also know that even if the hotel allows cannabis use, hotel patrons still run the risk of citation or arrest by police.

-A first offense of having more than 1 oz. but less than 14 grams is a category E felony.
-Courts grant eligible defendants who plead guilty or no contest a deferral of judgment, which means the charge will get dismissed if the defendant completes various court-ordered sentencing terms.
+A first offense of having more than two-and-a-half oz. but less than 14 grams is a category E felony.
+Courts grant eligible defendants who plead guilty or no contest a deferral of judgment, which means your charge will get dismissed if you complete various court-ordered sentencing terms.
 Otherwise, category E felony convictions carry probation and a suspended sentence.
-(But if the defendant has two or more prior felony convictions, the court may order one to four years of Nevada State Prison and a maximum of $5,000 in fines.)
+(Though if you have two or more prior felony convictions, the court may order one to four years of Nevada State Prison and a maximum of $5,000 in fines.)

 And public possession of paraphernalia for marijuana consumption is a misdemeanor carrying up to six months of jail time and/or up to $1,000 in fines.

 In licensed dispensaries.
-Purchasers must show their ID.
-And they may not consume the pot until they get home.
+You must show your ID.
+Plus you may not consume the pot until you get home.

 On the drive home, the weed must remain in a sealed container.
 Ideally it should also be out of view in the trunk or glove compartment.
 Neither drivers nor passengers may consume pot in a vehicle.